Skip to main content

-- FLY Mainboard Users Please Note: Three-wire microswitch endstops cannot be directly connected to FLY mainboards because the endstop interface on the mainboard already provides 5V power.
-Direct connection will cause a 5V short circuit, potentially burning out the mainboard, host computer, drivers, and other equipment!
+• FLY Mainboard Users Please Note: Three-wire microswitch limit switches cannot be directly connected to the FLY mainboard, as the limit switch interface on the mainboard already provides 5V power.
+Direct connection will cause a 5V short circuit, damaging the mainboard, host computer, drivers, and other devices!

 Loading...

-- Strongly Recommended: Use the Normally Closed (NC) contact (to prevent crash incidents in case of wire breakage).
+• Strongly Recommended: Use Normally Closed (NC) terminal (prevents crash accidents in case of wire breakage)

-Set the multimeter to the continuity test mode (buzzer icon).
+1. Set multimeter to continuity test mode (buzzer icon)

-- Check if the Normally Open (NO) contact is mistakenly used.
+• Check if the Normally Open (NO) terminal was mistakenly used

 Loading...